 My second ‘truck’ was actually a cart with a trailer attached, meaning anyone could have hooked up my trailer to their vehicle and driven away with it.
 Buying business insurance meant I was generally covered in case of fire, and it also meant I was helping to physically protect my business.”

-His success story and business rules that can apply to any entrepreneur.Read the article: 7 Years, $40K in Debt, 3 Trucks, Many Flat Tires and 1 Huge Risk That Paid Off
+A Portland food truck owner shares his success story and business rules that can apply to any entrepreneur.Read the article: 7 Years, $40K in Debt, 3 Trucks, Many Flat Tires and 1 Huge Risk That Paid Off

 Commercial auto coverage is just one component in a full menu of business insurance options available from Farmers.
 Your agent can also discuss coverage for other possible risks like: